 However, the vast majority believe that keywords are the only way to go when it comes to search advertising.
 This means that Remarketing Lists for Search Ads (RLSA) are often overlooked and underused, which is a great shame as they bring about a myriad of benefits.

-Let’s take a closer look at what RLSA campaigns are and why you should be using them.
+Let’s take a closer look at what RLSA campaigns are and why it is not just the specialist PPC agency which should be using them.

 Taking RLSA out of the equation for a second, let’s review the standard search process: